egison/egison-ruby/README.md

 Actually, the original pattern-matching system of Egison is more powerful.
 For example, we can do following things in the original Egison.

-- We can pattern-match against infinite lists
+- We can pattern-match against infinite lists.
 - We can define new pattern-constructors.
 - We can modularize useful patterns.